 Benefits of Art Therapy for Elderly: Strictly for Adults!

 How delightful you feel while indulging in artistic activities!
 They offer a healing effect.
 It is easy to indulge in activities of your interest.
 They release pressure off you and, in a way, beat dis-ease.
-Psychologists and other medical practitioners have demonstrated benefits of art therapy for elderly.
+Psychologists and other medical practitioners have demonstrated the benefits of art therapy for the elderly.
 They have proved that art changes a person's state of mind as well as their physiology.
-Art influences a person's neural framework, autonomic sensory system, hormonal balance, cerebrum neurotransmitters and bloodstream.
+Art influences a person's neural framework, autonomic sensory system, hormonal balance, cerebrum neurotransmitters, and bloodstream.

 No wonder adults are going crazy over art like never before because of its spiritual benefits!

 Art has the power to change one's impression of the world.
 It impacts people's moods in away.
 This is particularly true for the elderly who experience loneliness, boredom, depression and other medical conditions.
 Art, in any form, allows people to vent their emotions and heal their minds.

 Old age is a fragile period where an outlet for self-expression is necessary.
 Cooking, sewing, weaving, origami, painting, cultivating, decorating, music, collecting vintage articles, verse composing, delivering speeches or shows- everything is an art.
 Therapeutic art activities for adults are gaining popularity for their healing benefits.
 In a way, it gives a sense of satisfaction, which medicine fails to do.
 There is a good reason why medical practitioners and psychologists recommend creative and therapeutic Art activities besides regular treatment.

 This is how art therapy for the elderly helps:

 - Increasing confidence

 - Helping people unwind